WesleyPalov/E.Commerce/README.md

 Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 Due to their prevalence, understanding the fundamental architecture of these platforms will benefit you as a full-stack web developer.

 The back end has been build for an e-commerce site by usin a starter code.
 Express.js API has been cofiguured to use Sequelize to interact with a MySQL database.
+Since this is a back end only application , some HTML elements have been used for demonstration purpose.

 ## User Story